Christoph Martschinko

-Christoph Martschinko (born 13 February 1994 in Lebring, Styria) is an Austrian professional footballer who plays as defender for Austria Wien II.
+Christoph Martschinko (born 13 February 1994 in Lebring, Styria) is an Austrian former professional footballer who played as a defender for FK Austria Wien.
 His parents were Ukrainian immigrants.

 Career

 Martschinko started playing in the youth team of his local club SV Lebring and was transferred to the youth team of FC Red Bull Salzburg in 2008.
 In 2011, he made his first cap for the Red Bull Juniors, the second team of the club.
 In April 2012 he gained his first contract as professional player.
 2012 he went out on loan to SC Wiener Neustadt where he had his debut in the first league on 15 September 2012 versus Wolfsberger AC.

+After making appearances in 116 competitive Austrian club football matches, Martschinko retired in July 2022.

 Since 2009 he also played for various national teams (U16-U19).